FinallyCanuck/finallycanuck-2023/src/posts/2010-06-10-job-search-techniques.md

 ---
-title: "Job Search Techniques"
+title: Job Search Techniques
 date: 2010-06-10
 categories:
-  - "daily-thoughts"
+  - daily-thoughts
-  - "thursday"
+  - thursday
 tags:
-  - "job_search"
+  - job_search
 ---
 I have been using four primary sources in my job search.
 Each is simply a repository.

 1. [Workopolis.com](http://www.workopolis.com/): The most popular source of employment opportunities in Canada.